Body Double: Box office

+Body Double was released theatrically in the United States on October 26, 1984, the same day as The Terminator.
+It opened at number three at the box office, earning $2.8 million in its opening weekend.
+The film earned $8.2 million over its first three weeks, before being pulled in its fourth week.
+The film earned $8.8 million on a $10 million budget, making it a box office bomb.

 Reception

-Initial critical response

-Body Double debuted to mixed reviews and intense controversy due to its sex and violence.
-De Palma says that Columbia Pictures executives were at first enthusiastic about the film until it was previewed in Van Nuys.
-Response from the audience was not strong "and the studio started to get really worried," he said.
-"The only people crazier than the people who criticize me for violence are the people at the studios.
-I can't stand that sort of cowardice."
-De Palma and Columbia mutually agreed to end the three-picture deal.

-Roger Ebert praised the film, giving it three and a half out of four stars and calling it "an exhilarating exercise in pure filmmaking, a thriller in the Hitchcock tradition in which there's no particular point except that the hero is flawed, weak, and in terrible danger -- and we identify with him completely."
+Body Double debuted to a divided response; positive reviews praised the visual style and the performances, while negative reviews criticized the plot, described the Hitchcock homages as derivative, and lambasted the sex and violence as vulgar.
+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.
+Roger Ebert praised the film, giving it three and a half out of four stars and calling it "an exhilarating exercise in pure filmmaking, a thriller in the Hitchcock tradition in which there's no particular point except that the hero is flawed, weak, and in terrible danger – and we identify with him completely."

 Vincent Canby of The New York Times wrote that De Palma "again goes too far, which is the reason to see it.
 It's sexy and explicitly crude, entertaining and sometimes very funny.
 It's his most blatant variation to date on a Hitchcock film (Vertigo), but it's also a De Palma original, a movie that might have offended Hitchcock's wryly avuncular public personality, while appealing to his darker, most private fantasies."
-Todd McCarthy of Variety stated "To his credit, DePalma moves his camera as beautifully as any director in the business today and on a purely physical level 'Body Double' often proves quite seductive as the camera tracks, swirls, cranes and zooms towards and around the objects of DePalma's usually sinister contemplation.
-Unfortunately, most of the film consists of visual riffs on Alfred Hitchcock, particularly 'Vertigo' and 'Rear Window.'"
+Writing for The Day, Paul Baumann said, "This is one movie that can make the horrific fascinating and still underline, in a hilarious way, the absurdity of it all."
+The Schenectady Gazette's Dan DiNicola wrote, "I could not resist [the film's] visual brilliance which without malice or cynicism holds up a mirror to the 'nature' of millions of American viewers."